marklister/product-collections/README.md

 ##Licence

-Apache2 however currently the Csv.scala contains about 30 lines of code licenced under the GPL 3.
-If necessary rewriting Csv.scala (or obtaining another licence) should be pretty easy.
+Apache2 however Csv.scala contains about 30 lines of code licenced under the GPL 3.
+Rewriting Csv.scala (or obtaining another licence) should be pretty easy.